Sterling, Colorado: Education

 Sterling is the home of Northeastern Junior College.
 Sterling is also the location of the RE-1 Valley School District.

+Sterling High School on Tiger Avenue and Bengal Boulevard was built in 1958.
+It originally had grades 10-12, but expanded to include 9th grade in 1974.
+Building renovations occurred 2006–2007.

 Infrastructure

 Transportation

 Crosson Field serves as Sterling's airport, but there are no scheduled commercial flights available from there.
 The closest airport served by scheduled flights is Denver International Airport, located 121 mi away.

 Sterling is also served by railroads, although only freight carriers serve the town.
 The main rail operator is Burlington Northern Santa Fe (BNSF), but other operators, like Union Pacific, serve Sterling as well.
 The closest Amtrak station is located in Fort Morgan, Colorado, about 47 mi away.

-Intercity bus service is offered by Burlington Trailways and Express Arrow with service to Denver, as well as a number of cities in Nebraska including North Platte, Kearney, and Omaha.
+Intercity bus service is offered by and Express Arrow with service to Denver, as well as a number of cities in Nebraska including North Platte, Kearney, and Omaha.
 Sterling is also part of Colorado's Bustang network, as the eastern terminus of the Sterling–Denver and Sterling–Greeley routes, which operate two days per week and three days per week respectively.